AmpersandTarski/documentation/prototypes/extensions/execengine.md

                  , TXT ";assignee;Assignment;_NEW;Person;", TGT I
               )

-The first statement assigns the rule `Create Assignment` to the Exec-Engine.
-The prototype will send all violations of this rule to the Exec-Engine.
+The first statement assigns the rule `Create Assignment` to the ExecEngine.
+The prototype will send all violations of this rule to the ExecEngine.
 The rule says that for every project with a project leader, there must be an assignment.
 Without that assignment, the rule is violated.
 The `VIOLATION` statement specifies that a new `Assignment` must be made for each violation.
 For that purpose, we use the predefined function `NewStruct`.
 Its arguments are separated by semicolons.

 The first argument specifies the concept in which a new atom must be generated (`Assignment` in the example).
 The first argument is followed by any number of 5-tuples (a 5-tuple is a sequence of 5 arguments).
 This means that the total number of arguments of `NewStruct` is 5k+1, where k is the number of 5-tuples.
 We make this explicit here because it is our experience that lacking or superfluous semicolons are often causing erroneous calls `to NewStruct`.